 The situation was bleak for the Confederates in the spring of 1865.
 The Yankees had captured large swaths of Southern territory, General William T. Sherman’s Union army was tearing through the Carolinas, and General Robert E. Lee was trying valiantly to hold the Confederate capital of Richmond, Virginia, against General Ulysses S. Grant’s growing force.
 Lee and Confederate President Jefferson Davis had only two options.
 One was for Lee to unite with General Joseph Johnston’s army in the Carolinas and use the combined force to take on Sherman and Grant one at a time.
 The other option was to arm enslaved workers, the last source of fresh manpower in the Confederacy.

-The idea of enlisting blacks had been debated for some time.
+The idea of enlisting Black soldiers had been debated for some time.
 Arming enslaved workers was essentially a way of setting them free, since they could not realistically be sent back to plantations after they had fought.
 General Patrick Cleburne had suggested enlisting enslaved workers a year before, but few in the Confederate leadership considered the proposal, since slavery was the foundation of Southern society.
 One politician asked, “What did we go to war for, if not to protect our property?”
 Another suggested, “If slaves will make good soldiers, our whole theory of slavery is wrong.”
 Lee weighed in on the issue and asked the Confederate government for help.
 “We must decide whether slavery shall be extinguished by our enemies and the slaves be used against us, or use them ourselves.”
 Lee asked that the enslaved workers be freed as a condition of fighting, but the bill that passed the Confederate Congress on March 13, 1865, did not stipulate freedom for those who served.

 The measure did nothing to stop the destruction of the Confederacy.
-Several thousand blacks were enlisted in the Rebel cause, but they could not begin to balance out the nearly 200,000 blacks who fought for the Union.
+Several thousand Black men were enlisted to fight for the Confederates, but they could not begin to balance out the nearly 200,000 Black soldiers who fought for the Union.